teddyklein254/alx-system_engineering-devops/README.md

-My readme on the redirections of input and output
+RSA andvm SSH all in the nams of public key